anderssv/the-example/doc/fakes.md

 ---

+> I am an independent consultant, and would love to help your team get better at continuous delivery.
+Reach out at [anders.sveen@mikill.no](mailto:anders.sveen@mikill.no) or go to [https://www.mikill.no](https://www.mikill.no) to see more about my work.

 When writing tests, it is often important to isolate the tests.
 This can be done in many ways, but most of them are described in [this classic article by Martin Fowler